Time is a River by Mary Alice Monroe

 Really.
 Pay attention to what you are reading and your life can be changed.
 Suddenly you will know that you are enough and always have been.
 It’s a wonderful thing to realize you’ve found what you have been looking for, even when it’s something intangible.
 With only one word of encouragement the boulders you have been struggling with are simply gone.
 You, too, can release the long struggle.
 It really can happen for you.
 We all deal with sadness, loss, grief and so much more.
 There is a place inside of us all where these things can go to rest.
 Then we can rest, too.

 A good friend told me once that things that really alarm us stay with us, forever, like a child that has been born to us, and we keep that with us all the time.
 We carry it with us wherever we go.
 I think of it, myself, as something I put in a backpack to take with me everyplace I go.
-But it never gets to drive the car.
+I even take it in the car with me.
+But know this.
+It never gets to drive the car.
 That’s my job.
 I drive the car.
 I read the books I pick out.
 I pay attention to the lessons I know I need to learn.
 And then one day it all comes together.
 I love that life is like that.

 My wish for you is that you pay attention to the things that cross your mind, the things that come into your life unasked for.
 Maybe you really have asked for them to be front and center, so you can resolve a particular issue.
 And I hope solutions present themselves to you in the form of a beloved book.